Camber MCP

 MCP clients

-Claude Code and Cursor both connect to the same Camber MCP server.
+Claude Code, Cursor, and Claude Desktop all connect to the same Camber MCP server.
 Complete Set up Camber MCP first, then follow the subsection for your client.
-Agent addressing uses the same @mention tag formats as in Nova—see Agent tags in AI Agents.
+Agent addressing uses the same @mention tag formats as in Nova.

 Claude Code